rapidez/website/resources/docs/0.x/installation.md

 php artisan rapidez:validate
 php artisan rapidez:index
 ```
-Use your favorite webserver (we like [Valet+](https://github.com/weprovide/valet-plus) os macOS) or use PHP's built-in development server:
+Use your favorite webserver (we like [Valet+](https://github.com/weprovide/valet-plus) on macOS) or use PHP's built-in development server:
 ```bash
 php artisan server
 ```